tri27pham/incident-management-simulator/README.md

 This will:
 1. Check if Docker is running
-2. **Kill any conflicting services on ports 8080, 5173, 8000**
+2. **Kill any conflicting services on ports 8080, 5173, 8000, 9000**
 3. Start PostgreSQL in Docker
 4. Clean up stale database connections
+5. Run database migrations automatically
-5. Start the backend (Go)
+6. Start the backend (Go)
-6. Start AI diagnosis service (FastAPI)
+7. Start AI diagnosis service (FastAPI)
-7. Start the frontend (React)
+8. Start the frontend (React/Vite)
-8. Start the incident generator (optional)
+9. Start the incident generator (FastAPI)
-9. Verify all services are healthy
+10. Verify all services are healthy

 **Note:** The script automatically handles port conflicts by killing old processes before starting new ones.